How to Grow and Care for Crassula capitella 'Campfire' Indoors

 Repot Crassula Campfire at the beginning of the growing season only when it becomes crowded in its current pot.
 Use a pot that is only one size larger than the current one to avoid overpotting.

+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
 Select a clay pot for Campfire Crassula.
 A clay pot is porous and therefore allows the soil to dry out faster which prevents it from staying wet for too long.
+Take a look at these terracotta pots with saucer on Amazon.

 Pruning

 Pruning Crassula Campfire is easy as it involves removal of any dead or diseased leaves to keep it neat and also reduce pest and disease infestations.
-Cut back the bare and straggly stems at the beginning of the growing season to rejuvenate growth.
+Cutback the bare and straggly stems at the beginning of the growing season to rejuvenate growth.

 Propagation